TC-Wheel/PuzzleReversePairs/README.md

 # PuzzleReversePairs
 Reverse pairs are words that are valid backwards and forwards.

-For example: Stressed and desserts are reverse pairs
+<br />For example: Stressed and desserts are reverse pairs
 <br /> Stressed dessertS
 <br /> sTressed desserTs
 <br /> stRessed desseRts